a dark skinned woman in a red dress standing in front of Arch of Hadrian

 7. Enjoy a Spa Day at Old City Hamam & Spa

 After a long day of attraction hopping, enjoy a Moroccan bath at Old City Hamam & Spa.
 I loved their service!
 It was a real Hamam experience that reminded me of my time in Morocco.
-Afterward, enjoy a nice meal at one of the Greek restaurants in walking distance.
+Afterward, enjoy a nice meal at one of the Greek restaurants within walking distance.
 You’ll have a lot of options to choose from.

 Leave a Reply